Description length of canonical and microcanonical models: NML-based VS Bayesian approach to model selection

-To sum up: \begin{enumerate} \item[(A)] $\text{DL}^{\text{nml}}_{\text{mic}} =\text{DL}^{\text{B, unif}}_{\text{mic}}$ always; \item[(B)] $\text{DL}^{\text{nml}}_{\text{can}} -\text{DL}^{\text{B, Jeff}}_{\text{can}} = o(1)$ in the case of one global constraint; \item[(C)] $\text{DL}^{\text{nml}}_{\text{can}} -\text{DL}^{\text{B, Jeff}}_{\text{can}} = O(n/\sqrt{m})$ in the case of one-sided local constraints. \end{enumerate} The last difference diverges as $n\to \infty$ in both regimes considered for the second dimension $m$.
-Consequently, in this case, it is no longer true that the NML approach can be retrieved from the Bayesian one by putting Jeffreys prior on the parameters.
-This result suggests that the equivalence between the NML approach and Bayes-Jeffreys one for canonical models should be reconsidered when an extensive number of constraints are taken into account.
-We can hypothesize that there exists a prior that recovers this equivalence and extends it to the case of local constraints.
-This topic may be addressed in future works.
-For the time being, we merely suggest not assuming the correspondence between NML and Bayes-Jeffreys in those cases where ensembles non-equivalence holds.
+As $n\to\infty$, the last difference diverges both in case $m$ stays finite, i.e., $m=\Theta(1)$, and in case $m$ diverges, upon assuming that the rate at which $m$ diverges does not exceed that of $n$.
+Consequently, in this case, it is no longer true that the NML approach can be asymptotically retrieved from the Bayesian one equipped with Jeffreys prior.
+Although the existence of a modified Jeffreys prior extending the equivalence of the two approaches to the case of $n$ local constraints can indeed be hypothesized, for the time being, we merely suggest not to assume this to be true when ensemble non-equivalence holds.\\

-In the remainder of this section, we examine further the relationship between NML and Bayes description lengths to show that, where local constraints are present, the Bayesian description length becomes more sensitive to the prior choice.
-We start by considering the following identities, proven in \ref{ap_identities}, which hold true both in the case of global and local constraints: \begin{enumerate} \item[(a)] $\text{DL}_{\text{can}}^{\text{nml}} = \text{DL}_{\text{mic}}^{\text{B}, \hat{W}}$, that is the NML description length of the canonical model coincides exactly with the Bayesian description length of the microcanonical one, equipped with the \textit{canonical prior}, first introduced by Rissanen in \cite{rissanen2001}, which is defined in all cases as
+In the remainder of this section, we show that the Bayesian description length becomes more sensitive to the choice of prior whenever local constraints are enforced.
+Let us start by considering the relationship

+stating that the NML-based description length of a canonical model coincides with the Bayesian description length of its microcanonical variant, equipped with the so-called \emph{canonical prior}, introduced by Rissanen in~\cite{rissanen2001} (see the definition in section \ref{ap_identities} of the Appendix).
+Moreover,